-It can be confusing to understand insurance terms, especially if you have never made a claim before.
-Don’t stress, we’ve got you covered!
-Here’s a little info about excesses.
+It can be confusing to understand insurance terms, especially if you’ve never made a claim before.
+Don’t stress, we’ve got you covered.

-An excess payment is a fixed amount that you have to pay when making a claim.
+An excess payment is a fixed amount that you (usually) have to pay the insurance company when making a car insurance claim.
 Think of it as a type of deposit you contribute to the cost of getting your car repaired, and your insurer will pay the remaining amount.

 Not sure what your standard excess is?
-You can find it on your current insurance certificate (if you’re a PD Insurance customer, you can get yours via your account online).
+You can find it on your current insurance certificate.
+If you’re a PD Insurance customer, you can get yours via your account in our online portal.

 - Standard: the out-of-pocket amount you have to pay when making a claim.
 You choose this amount when you take out your policy.

-- Age: in some cases, additional fees are placed atop standard excess for policyholders and drivers who fall into certain age categories, e.g. under 21, or between 21 and 25.
+- Age: in some cases, additional fees are placed atop the standard excess for policyholders and drivers who fall into certain age categories, e.g. under 21, or between 21 and 25.
 Check out our article Car Insurance For Young Drivers: Why Is It More Expensive?’ for more info.

-- Inexperienced Driver: similar to an age excess, some insurers impose an additional excess if your car is driven by an inexperienced driver.
+- Inexperienced Driver: similar to an age excess, some insurers impose an additional excess if an inexperienced driver drives your car.
 Check your product disclosure statement to see how your insurer defines inexperienced drivers.

-You can adjust your standard excess within the range allowed by your insurer.
+As mentioned earlier, you can adjust your standard car insurance excess within the range allowed by your insurer.
 Just remember, standard excess values and your insurance premium have an inverse relationship – the higher excess, the lower the premium and vice versa.
 Read up on how to choose your excess.